CS2336-Group/2336-project/README.md

 or decode the file.
 Once you select, it will process the file and display a summary of the process.

+Note that the Burrows-Wheeler Transform takes quite a long time, making Run Length Encoding take a long time.
+Each encoding and decoding takes place in its own thread, so the rest of the program shouldn't appear to lag.
+You will know that the processing is complete when the summary appears.
+Do not assume that there is an infinite loop if the code does not finish in a short time for long files.

 ## To build and run from source
 ### With ant
 If you have ant installed, just run: